-Steps from the gravelled driveway lead to the garden, where there is patio furniture.
+Steps from the gravel driveway lead to the garden, where there is patio furniture.
 The porch leads to the entrance door which opens into the open plan sitting room / kitchen / diner with dual aspect windows.
-Some of he original oak beams add true character.
+Some of the original oak beams add true character.
 A comfortable leather suite is arranged around the smart TV and the cosy gas coal fire.
 The fitted kitchen is well equipped with kitchen roll, washing up liquid, tin foil, cling film, bin liners, laundry pods, sandwich bags etc.

 COVID - maintaining stay safe guidelines plus after cleaning the property is antiviral fogged